zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 ### Delegate Expressions

 Filter values can also be provided via a delegate/expression instead of a specific value which allows you to change the parameter value dynamically.
-For example, a filter can be created on the UserID and provided per http request.
+For example, a filter can be created on the UserID and provided per HTTP request.

 {% include template-example.html%}
 {% highlight csharp %}